Cloudy vision is when objects appear ‘milky’ or ‘hazy.’ It's as if the viewer were looking through a thin film or an unclean piece of glass.

 Diagnosing Cloudy Vision

-Some conditions are easier to identify, such as macular degeneration or cataracts, while others, such as diabetes or brain tumors, require more in-depth study to pinpoint the exact cause.
+Some conditions are easy to identify, such as macular degeneration or cataracts.
+Others, such as diabetes, require in-depth study to pinpoint the exact cause.

 Treatment Options for Cloudy Vision

 Different causes of cloudy vision require other procedures or eye surgeries.
 The most straightforward and successful treatment is cataract surgery.
 However, this is only applicable if cataracts cause cloudy vision.